jdhoffa/jdhoffa.github.io/_posts/2020-06-30-the-r2dii-suite-is-now-on-cran.md

 ---
-title: r2dii suite is now on CRAN
+title: The r2dii suite is now on CRAN
 layout: posts
 categories:
  - blog